For greater assistance contact the Office of Global Programs and Studies.

 Awards five to six grants to women from developing countries about $12,000 each year to help further their education and strengthen their leadership skills to improve the lives of women and children in the developing world.
 Deadlines vary by country.

 $5000 research fellowships for undergraduate students dedicated to scientific research alongside professional bio-medical scientists.
 Deadline: February 1st.

 Various scholarships for undergraduate students interested in computer science and related technical disciplines.
 One year award for students attending institutions in the United States, Canada, and Mexico, required that the student complete a salaried summer internship.
-Applications open from October 1st-January 31st.
+Applications open from early October to late January.

 Onassis Foundation Scholarships

 Offers scholarships for Greek graduate for postgraduate and doctoral studies outside of Greece.
 Offers research grants and educational scholarships in the Humanistic Sciences, Political Science, Law and Economics, Architecture, Fine Arts, Music, Dance, Theater, Photography, Cinema.
 Deadlines vary.

 Open Society Foundations Grant, Scholarship, and Fellowship Program